megamsquare/lp_test/server/README.md

 Response

 Status Code: 200 (OK)
-Response Body: This will return the list of blogs in the system.
+Response Body: This will return the list of users in the system.

-### GET /api/v1/blog/:id
+### GET /api/v1/user/getById/:id

-Get Blog by blog id
+Get User by blog id

 #### Request

-- Method: POST
+- Method: GET
-- Path: /api/v1/blog/:id
+- Path: /api/v1/user/getById/:id
-- Request Body: This gets the blog id in the parameter
+- Request Body: This gets the user id in the parameter

 Example of Request body:
 NONE